Faris-Hadziomerovic/faris-hadziomerovic-devops-mentorship/README.md

-# AWS Mentorship Program - Task \#1
+# AWS Mentorship Program

-This is my repo for task 1 of the mentorship program
+This is the repo I will use for the tasks given as part of the ***AWS DevOps Mentorship Program***.